 Being able to work remotely is a skill in itself.
 As such, independent of the job requirements, remote workers need to possess certain qualities to be successful.
 A successful remote worker should have good technical skills to handle technical challenges and navigate systems independently, have great communication skills, be self-motivated and self-disciplined, have good time management skills, and show initiative.

-The time to consider how to manage your remote US employees is during the interview stage.
-It’s crucial to ask questions of your potential hire that will indicate their ability to successfully work independently in a remote environment.
+During the interview stages, it’s crucial to ask questions of your potential hire that will indicate their ability to successfully work independently in a remote environment.

-- Have they previously worked remotely?
+- Have you previously worked remotely?
 How did you find it?

-- How do they manage distractions?
+- How do you manage distractions?

 Start them off on the right foot